Enter your keyword(s) below and hit 'Enter'

 In 2019, Zoe Empowers Malawi staff agreed to bring Suki on as an intern.
 Her outgoing, positive spirit and love for life is apparent in every ounce of her being.
 The continuous cluster of community members gathered around her salon or shouting their well wishes as they pass by are a testament to their respect and admiration for her.
 As a 22-year old business woman and primary school dropout turned college graduate, she aims to be a source of light and voice of encouragement to children in the program and in the community.

 “I want to remind them to not see themselves as down.
 They should see themselves as high, that they can do whatever they want,” said Suki.
 “Since I have suffered and changed, I want to encourage others to do the same.”

 When she sees other orphans in her community, she prays that they, one day, can testify the way she can now testify.
 It is her wish to help more orphans by providing business capital.
 In the meantime, she will continue to run her businesses, intern for Zoe Empowers and seek out career opportunities in social work.

 380 million children living in extreme poverty will rely on charity forever.

 A monthly gift of $8 over 3 years empowers one orphan out of poverty.
 How many children like Suki can you give lasting sustainable change?

 Chat with our team

-As you may have heard, young entrepreneurs in the ZOE program in Kenya are determined to pay it forward and empower other orphans and vulnerable children through ZOE.
+As you may have heard, young entrepreneurs in the Zoe Empowers program in Kenya are determined to pay it forward and empower other orphans and vulnerable children through ZOE.
 These young people were living in desperate conditions themselves not too long ago, and now they have become financial partners!

 What impressed us most about Margaret was her inner strength as a young woman.
 Her face lit up the room as she spoke with immense confidence.
 She shared that her parents died when she was only nine years old and she suddenly became the mother to her two younger siblings.
 She said, “I was always praying for someone to come and hold my hand.”